Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/GameSaving.md

 > A safer save system is planned.

 The templates and plugin suite aim to keep most class definitions within the addon.
-These are not usually expected change.
+These are not expected to be changed directly.
 Unlike the other classes, the `GameState` and `LevelState` are defined for the developer to edit to their needs.

 ## Usage